 The use and level of detail of an assessment plan will vary depending on what is being assessed, and whether the assessment is a management or independent assessment.
+There can be different levels of planning and documentation for assessments.
+An informal daily oversight activity requires less documentation and planning as opposed to a full blown assessment.
+The key is that the level of documentation depends on the purpose and scope of the assessment (i.e., a graded approach).
 Plans are used to scope and plan individual assessments, and should include input not only from the assessed organizations but also from their customers.
 A documented assessment plan not only allows expectations to be communicated to the assessed organization, but also allows the assessment team to focus its activities more effectively.
 The scope of the assessment should be defined in terms related to the assessed organization's mission and goals so the focus and value of the assessment will be clearly understood.
 The level of detail included in the assessment plan should be commensurate with the protocols of both the assessed and assessing organizations.
-The assessment plan should include the following items:
+Assessment plan documentation can vary from the relatively informal memo for small, simple scoped assessments, to a formally reviewed, approved and distributed assessment plan for complex and extensive assessments.
+In all cases, however, the following elements should be documented: